tsubasakong/mcp-hfspace/README.md

 ** HuggingFace Spaces**

+- If ZeroGPU quotas or queues are too long, try duplicating the space.
+If your job takes less than sixty seconds, you can usually change the Python `@space[]` decorator to acquire less quota when running the job.
+- If you have a HuggingFace account, The Gradio API does not use your professional account
 - If ZeroGPU quotas become an issue, try duplicating the space, make it private, use dedicated hardware and use HF_TOKEN to access.